CaterinaBi/CaterinaBi/README.md

 - 👋 Hi, I’m @CaterinaBi
 - 👀 I’m interested in linguistics, computer science, data and food.
-- 🌱 I’m currently learning to code (just enrolled in a MSc in CS)
+- 🌱 I’m currently learning to code for AI
 - 💞️ I’m looking to collaborate on small projects related to the fields of linguistics.
 - 📫 How to reach me: catherine bonan at gmail dot com